RxSwiftCommunity/RxGRDB/README.md

 // <- Here "Players have changed" is guaranteed to be printed.
 ```

-This guarantee is lifted whenever you provide a specific scheduler, or when the observable is not subscribed from the main queue:
+This guarantee is lifted whenever you provide a specific scheduler (including `MainScheduler.instance`), or when the observable is not subscribed from the main queue:

 ```swift
 Player.all().rx